Leitak Sokomanu: Biography

-During the country's independence movement the 1970s, Leitak Sokomanu held meetings and hosted meals at the famuily's "Blue House” in Mele village.
+During the country's independence movement the 1970s, Leitak Sokomanu held meetings and hosted meals at the family's "Blue House” in Mele village.
 This helped to avoid detection by British and French authorities, who ruled the New Hebrides (present-day Vanuatu) as a condominium until 1980.
 Her husband, Ati George Sokomanu (formerly George Kalkoa) was elected President of Vanuatu on 4 July 1980.
 As a result, she became Vanuatu's first ever first lady upon independence.

 Former First Lady Leitak Sokomanu died on Saturday, 14 November 2020 at the age of 83.
 She was survived by her husband, former President Ati George Sokomanu.
 Her funeral was held in their home village of Mele on Efate island in Shefa Province on Sunday, 15 November 2025.

 During the funeral, Mary Lini, the widow of Vanuatu's first prime minister, Walter Lini, paid tribute to Sokomanu.
 Lini called Sokomanu "Vanuatu's Mother of Independence", due to her support for key figures in the independence movement, including Ati George Sokomanu and Walter Lini, and their families.